What do we do when it feels like we aren’t interesting or that people get bored talking to us?

 “But David, my head goes blank.
 How can I come up with all these thoughts and feelings?”

 Your head is already full of thoughts and feelings.
-As a proof of that statement, just think about how many thoughts and feelings that come up when you talk with someone you’re truly comfortable with.
+As proof of that statement, just think about how many thoughts and feelings that come up when you talk with someone you’re truly comfortable with.

 If you can’t access your thoughts and feelings, it’s because you are in your own head, chasing things to say, rather than being focused on the conversation, letting your thoughts and feelings come to you.